Skip to main content

 The same way that we can not represent 1/3 perfectly in decimal form, there are plenty of values the computer can not represent perfectly, and so slight arithmetic errors can appear.

-If we want to see if two floats are equal, you can check the absolute value of the difference against a tolerance or use math.isclose()
+If we want to see if two floats are equal, we can check the absolute value of the difference against a tolerance or use math.isclose()

 Float_Tolerance